inabreslin/Calculator/README.md

-# Calculator
+# Calculator_GUI
-Implementing a calculator with python.
+Implementing a calculator with python, both in Stdout and as a GUI.